Relativistic Langevin Equation derived from a particle-bath Lagrangian: Relativistic Caldeira-Leggett Lagrangian

-where overdots signal differentiation with respect to coordinate time.
+and overdots signal differentiation with respect to corrdinate time.
 We must note the counter-intuitive presence of \(\gamma^{-1}\) rather than \(\gamma\) in the kinetic terms.
 This term in the Lagrangian has been discussed at length in standard literature~\cite[p.~323]{goldstein1980classical}.
 It pertains to the difference between proper time and coordinate time, and the fact that the Euler-Lagrange equations are formulated using proper, rather than coordinate time (see~\citet[p.~320]{goldstein1980classical}).
-The coupling term is notable as being formulated in terms of the Lorentz-invariant 4-interval, rather than just spatial distance in the Lagrangian~\eqref{eq:starting-lagrangian-rel}~\footnote{This is discussed at length in Appendix~\ref{sec:time-lag-coupling}}.
-The logic behind this serves the same purpose as introducing counter-terms in the original non-relativistic Caldeira-Leggett Lagrangian~\cite{Caldeira_1993,Weiss}.
-We simply require that the coupling be dependent on a Lorentz scalar.
-To avoid confusion, we shall state that only \(t\) has the traditional meaning of dynamical variable.
-It is the coordinate label with respect to which \(\mathbf{x}, \mathbf{q}\) and their derivatives are parameterized.
+The coupling term as discussed previously is formulated in terms of the Lorentz-invariant 4-interval between discrete interaction events (\cref{eq:starting-lagrangian-rel}), following the same logic as the introduction of counter-terms in the original non-relativistic Caldeira-Leggett Lagrangian~\cite{Caldeira_1993,Weiss}.